dvcv/Powerball/README.md

   -Powerball3.pdf
   -Powerball3.Rmd

 Pdf files contain my output from the Rmd files.
 If you would like to run your own simulation using my code open the Rmd files.
 Make sure you also have R Studio intstalled on your computer.
-Or you can check out the link in the App folder to an interactive simimulator.
+Or you can check out the link in the App folder to use an interactive simimulator.
 -dvcv